Lungren2/tw-pdf/packages/tailwind/README.md

 ### `TailwindProvider`

-Utility for managing Tailwind processing.
+Legacy utility for backward compatibility.
+These methods don't do anything in the current implementation.

-- `TailwindProvider.reset()`: Reset the Tailwind processor
+- `TailwindProvider.reset()`: No-op function for backward compatibility
-- `TailwindProvider.clearCache()`: Clear the Tailwind cache
+- `TailwindProvider.clearCache()`: No-op function for backward compatibility

 ### `StyleSheet`